Edit Field

 Delete Boundary

 To delete boundary polygons, select Remove Boundaries in the edit boundary menu.
-Tap on the polygon you want to remove and then press Remove Boundaries to exit deletion mode.
+Tap on the polygon you want to remove.
+Press Stop in the lower left corner to exit boundary removal mode.

 Selecting Clear all Boundaries will remove all boundaries for the field, as well as zones are target points.
 If a boundary is unintentionally deleted, it can be restored by clicking Undo.